Frequent Questions about the U.S. EPA Excess Food Opportunities Map

-More than 500,000 potential generators of excess food in seven categories (correctional facilities, educational institutions, food banks, food manufacturers and processors, food wholesalers and distributors, healthcare facilities and the hospitality industry) and more than 4,000 potential recipients of excess food (i.e., food banks, composting facilities and anaerobic digestion facilities) appear in the map.
-Note that this map currently excludes establishments associated with the food services sector (e.g., restaurants, caterers, etc.), though U.S. EPA hopes to include these establishments in a future update.
+Nearly 1.2 million potential generators of excess food in eight categories (correctional facilities, educational institutions, food banks, food manufacturers and processors, food wholesale and retail, healthcare facilities, the hospitality industry and restaurants and food services) and more than 4,000 potential recipients of excess food (i.e., food banks, composting facilities and anaerobic digestion facilities) appear in the map.
 Additional information and the full list of NAICS codes associated with excess food generators is available via the technical methodology.

 - 3. How did U.S. EPA generate the estimates of excess food for each establishment?

-U.S. EPA conducted a literature review to identify studies that used formulas to estimate excess food generation rates in a given industry and adopted single or multiple formulas for various sectors.
-The data required as input for the formulas were common business statistics, such as revenue or employee count, and obtained primarily from Hoover’s, Inc. If available for a given sector, U.S. EPA adopted multiple formulas and used them to calculate an estimated range of excess food generation rates.
-For universities, U.S. EPA was also able to provide an estimate of plate excess, and for supermarkets and grocery stores, U.S. EPA was also able to provide an estimate of edible excess food.
-The formulas, their sources and their inputs are detailed in the technical methodology.
+U.S. EPA conducted a literature review to identify studies that used formulas to estimate excess food generation rates in a given industry and adopted multiple formulas for various sectors, resulting in a high and low excess food estimate for each establishment.
+The data required as input for the formulas were common business statistics, such as revenue or employee count, and obtained primarily from Hoover’s, Inc. The formulas, their sources and their inputs are detailed in the technical methodology.

 - 4. Why is there no excess food estimate available for some establishments?